Precise description of medium-induced emissions: Describing parton splitting in the medium

 for further details see App.~\ref{app:calc-of-processes}.
 In effect, the product of fundamental vertices becomes directly proportional to the Altarelli-Parisi splitting function $P_{ba}(z)$ \cite{Gribov:1972ri,Altarelli:1977zs,Dokshitzer:1977sg}.
 The sum over initial polarizations now becomes trivial, allowing to isolate the cross section for the Born process, as $\rmd \sigma_0/\rmd \Omega_{p_0} = \langle \left|\Mc_0(E,\p_0)\right|^2 \rangle$.

+The time integrations in Eq.~\eqref{eq:emission-spectrum-not-simplified} both start at the initial time $t=0$.
+This corresponds to the creation of an initial hard, energetic particle that propagates through the medium \cite{Wiedemann:2000za,Wiedemann:2000tf}.
 Then, we can finally write

 This is the final answer for the two-body cross section in terms of the momenta of the two final-state particles.